tomasz0808/holidayService/README.md

  - use Postman or any other tool to communicate with service

  ## Assumptions
  - Service is configured to provide historical data up to the end of 2018 with free API key.
-Any request containing date 2018-12-31 and later will get response informing about free api key restrictions.
+Any request containing date 2018-12-31 or later will get response informing about free api key restrictions.
- - Service was not tested with premium holiday API but as per design there should not be any issues.
+ - Service was not tested with premium holiday API key but as per design there should not be any issues to get response for future holidays with premium api key.
- - Service can return multiple holiday names for specific country as it is possible that 2 or more holidays occurs the same day in one country.
+ - Service can return multiple holiday names for specific country as it is possible that two or more holiday occurs the same day in one country.
-In that scenario each holiday will be seperated by a comma.
-Sample response with more than one holiday in United States (name2 parameter):
+In that scenario each holiday name will be seperated by a comma.
+Sample response with more than one holiday in United States (parameter ***name2***):
  ```
  {
     "date": "2018-01-01",